AndrewAllison2/fs-journal/notes/09-node.md

   .find({bookId: bookId})

+  if variable name is the same for key and value, can pass it once and it will create key value pair for us

   <- bookId was the parameter we passed through the function ->

 <!-- SECTION MANY TO MANY RELATIONSHIP -->